RoryNesbitt/pvim/README.md

 git clone <YOURCONFIG> pvim/config
 ```

-If you are using the Packer_bootstrap from their readme you will need to add
+If you are using a bootstap function you will need to add `and not
-  `and not os.getenv("PVIM")` to the if condition to avoid double downloading
+os.getenv("PVIM")` to the if condition to avoid double downloading your plugin
-  packer
+manager.

 ## First run/getting Neovim